ArianK16a/splash-image_helper/README.md

 resolution, bit depth and file size exactly match the original image.
 This is pretty easy due to the constant size of bitmaps.

-**NOTE:** You might need to disable writing color space information to match to original size.
+**NOTE:** You might need to disable writing color space information to match the original size.
 In GIMP you can remove it: *File -> Export as... -> Select a location -> Export -> Compatibility Options -> Enable "Do not write color space information"*.